AdobeDocs/marketo-measure.en/help/configuration-and-setup/getting-started-with-marketo-measure/error-notifications.md

 ---
 # Error Notifications {#error-notifications}

 Below is a list of errors that you may receive via in-app notification or email.
-If you receive any of these, please follow the respective troubleshooting steps.
+If you receive any of these, follow the respective troubleshooting steps.
 If these steps do not resolve the issue, contact [Marketo Support](https://nation.marketo.com/t5/support/ct-p/Support).

 <table>
   <tbody>